EXCLUSIVE-Shell in talks with Indian consortium to sell Russian LNG plant stake -sources

 By Ron Bousso and Nidhi Verma

-LONDON, May 26 (Reuters) - Shell SHEL.L is in talks with a consortium of Indian energy companies to sell its stake in a major liquefied natural gas plant in Russia which the British company abandoned following Moscow's invasion of Ukraine, three sources told Reuters.
+LONDON, May 26 (Reuters) - Shell SHEL.L is in talks with a consortium of Indian energy companies to sell its stake in a major liquefied natural gas plant in Russia, three sources told Reuters, highlighting India's willingness to step into the space left by Western companies following Moscow's invasion of Ukraine.

-The consortium's potential interest in the Russian plant shows how India is willing to move in on energy assets and cheap oil supplies coming on the market as a result of Western companies pulling back from Russia.
+The world's third-largest oil importer and consumer has already stepped up purchases of Russian supplies since the conflict began in February, taking advantage of big discounts at a time when global oil prices have surged.

-Shell in February said it would exit all its Russian operations, including its 27.5% stake in the Sakhalin-2 LNG plant on Russia's eastern flank, amid an exodus of Western companies from the country.
+The sources said Shell has recently entered into talks with a group of Indian companies, including ONGC Videsh and Gail GAIL.NS, over its 27.5% stake in the Sakhalin-2 LNG plant on Russia's eastern flank.

 The world's largest liquefied natural gas trader wrote down $3.9 billion on Russian assets after its decision to leave.